AIYS Yemeni Fellows 2021

 A meeting was held in the AIYS premises for the Yemeni researchers who received the fellowship grant of 2021.
 The researchers were divided into two groups.The first session convened on Thursday July 29, 2021and five of the researchers provided brief presentations about their research proposals.

 The Second group will include seven recipients of the fellowship.
 They are going to provide presentations about their research proposals next week at the AIYS premises.
-Two researchers, who are from Aden and the Hadramawt, will record their presentation and send via WhatsApp.
-They are unable to come from the Southern governorates to Sanaa due to the ongoing war.
+Two researchers, who are from Aden and the Hadramawt, will record their presentation as they are unable to come from the Southern governorates to Sanaa due to the ongoing war.

 First Group: From right to left, Dr. Salwa Dammaj (AIYS Resident Director) and fellows Dr. Safa Aurwa, Dr. Samiah al-Ahdal, Dr. Mabrok Adhamari, Dr. Anwar Kamal and Maher al-Wajeeh.